Bernardine Evaristo: Writing

 Evaristo's novel Girl, Woman, Other (May 2019, Hamish Hamilton/Penguin UK) is an innovative polyvocal "fusion fiction" about 12 primarily black British women.
 Their ages span 19 to 93 and they are a mix of cultural backgrounds, sexual orientations, classes and geographies, and the novel charts their hopes, struggles and intersecting lives.
 In July 2019, the novel was selected for the Booker Prize longlist, then made the shortlist, announced on 3 September 2019, alongside books by Margaret Atwood, Lucy Ellmann, Chigozie Obioma, Salman Rushdie and Elif Shafak.
 On 14 October, Girl, Woman, Other won the Booker Prize jointly with Atwood's The Testaments.
 The win made Evaristo the first black woman and first Black British author to win the prize.
 Girl, Woman, Other was one of Barack Obama's 19 Favourite Books of 2019 and Roxane Gay's Favourite Book of 2019.
 The novel was also shortlisted for the 2020 Women's Prize for Fiction.

 In 2020, Evaristo won the British Book Awards: Fiction Book of the Year and Author of the Year, the Indie Book Award for Fiction.
 In June 2020, Evaristo became the first black woman and first Black British writer to reach number one in the UK paperback fiction charts, where she held the top spot for five weeks and spent 44 weeks in the Top 10.

-Evaristo has been included on the Black Powerlist 100 for four years since 2020, which recognised the United Kingdom's most influential people of African or African Caribbean heritage.
+Evaristo has been included on the Black Powerlist 100 every year since 2020, which recognised the United Kingdom's most influential people of African or African Caribbean heritage.
+In 2025 she received their Woman of the Year Awards.
 In 2020, she was included in the one-off list of 100 Great Black Britons.

 In 2022, Girl, Woman, Other was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors chosen to celebrate the Platinum Jubilee of Elizabeth II.

 Evaristo's writing also includes short fiction, drama, poetry, essays, literary criticism, and projects for stage and radio.
 Two of her books, The Emperor's Babe (2001) and Hello Mum (2010), have been adapted into BBC Radio 4 dramas.
 Her ninth book, Manifesto: On Never Giving Up, is published by Penguin UK (October 2021) and Grove Atlantic USA (2022).
 Her tenth book, Feminism (November 2021), is part of Tate Britain's "Look Again" series (Tate Publishing).
 She offers a personal survey of the representation of the art of British women of colour in the context of the gallery's forthcoming major rehang.
 In 2020 Evaristo collaborated with fashion designer Valentino on their Collezione Milano collection, writing poetic text to accompany photographs of the collection by the photographer Liz Johnson Artur, published as a coffee-table book (Rizzoli, 2021).

 Evaristo has written many articles, essays, fiction and book reviews for publications including: The Times, Vanity Fair, The Guardian, The Observer, The Independent, Vogue, Harper's Bazaar UK, The Times Literary Supplement, Condé Nast Traveler, Wasafiri, and the New Statesman.
 She is a contributor to New Daughters of Africa (Myriad Editions, 2019), edited by Margaret Busby.